-You are blessed to have good endurance of tension to sustain multitasking and even enjoy it.
-Does it ever happen to you that you wish you could relax, slow down and do nothing?
+According to your answers, you seem to be gifted with an intuition that something is not quite right.
+Does it sometimes happen to you that you wish you could relax more, slow down or do nothing?
 Does your body, your mind or perhaps your soul call for a break, less stress?
-What message may be there for you, waiting to be heard?
+What message may be there for you, waiting to be heard and acted upon?
+And how can you more confidently share this different way of being and living with others?

-Food for thought!
+A lot of food for thought!

-/WHAT IS ASSESSED HERE:

-HOW AWARE YOU ARE ABOUT THE

-ANCHORS OF YOUR IDENTITY AND

-YOUR VALUES; HOW YOU FEEL AND

-ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.